Skew key polynomials and a generalized Littlewood-Richardson rule: Introduction

 Another nonnegative rule is the \emph{quasisymmetric Littlewood--Richardson rule}.
 The quasisymmetric Schur functions of Haglund, Luoto, Mason and van Willigenburg \cite{HLMvW11-2} are a quasisymmetric generalization of Schur polynomials whose combinatorics shares many nice properties with that for Schur polynomials.
 These authors \cite{HLMvW11} use the quasisymmetric Schur functions to derive a nonnegative \emph{refined Littlewood--Richardson rule} for the product of a \emph{key polynomial} and a Schur polynomial with sufficiently many variables.
 Related to this, Bessenrodt, Luoto and van Willigenburg \cite{BLvW11} define a \emph{partial order} on strong compositions that gives rise to a nonnegative Littlewood--Richardson rule for a skew analog of the quasisymmetric Schur functions.
 For details on these results and quasisymmetric Schur functions in general, see the book by Luoto, Mykytiuk, and van Willigenburg \cite{LMvW}.

 In this paper, we generalize the flagged Littlewood--Richardson rule to skew key polynomials in the largest possible setting where nonnegativity prevails.
 To do so, we begin in Section~\ref{sec:poset} by generalizing Young's lattice to a partial order on \emph{weak} compositions that we call the \emph{key poset}.
-In contrast with the generalization to strong compositions in \cite{BLvW11}, we give explicit cover relations as well as explicit criteria for comparability in the poset, though as with the strong composition poset, the key poset is not a lattice.
+In contrast with the generalization to strong compositions in \cite{BLvW11}, we give explicit cover relations as well as explicit criteria for comparability in the poset, \svw{and remark on the latter hence filling this gap}, though as with the strong composition poset, the key poset is not a lattice.
 In Section~\ref{sec:poly}, we relate the poset with the tableaux combinatorics for key polynomials.
 Using these {paradigms} together, in Section~\ref{sec:skew} we re-define skew key polynomials with respect to the poset and give a general nonnegative Littlewood--Richardson rule for skew key polynomials, vastly generalizing the nonnegativity results of \cite{Ass-W, RS95}.
-Moreover, we show that under the more general containment definition for skew key polynomials considered in \cite{Ass-W}, all key polynomial coefficients are nonnegative if and only if the two indexing shapes are comparable in the key poset thereby precisely characterizing this nonnegativity.
+The relations in the key poset are more \svw{restrictive} than mere containment used to define skew key polynomials considered in \cite{Ass-W}.
+Under the more general containment \svw{definition \cite{Ass-W},} all key polynomial coefficients are nonnegative if and only if the two indexing shapes are comparable in the key poset.
+Thus the key poset is precisely the right notion to capture positivity.